Catelyn Stark: A Feast for Crows

-Lady Stoneheart has employed Tom of Sevenstreams to be her spy informant during the siege of Riverrun, where the Frey forces are commanded by Walder Frey's grandson and heir, Ryman Frey.
-Stoneheart's informant Tom acts as a musician, hired by Ryman himself.
-Tom jokes he will make a song called "Talking to the Fish" about Lord Emmon Frey's speech to the people of Riverrun.
+Lady Stoneheart has employed Tom of Sevenstreams to be her spy-informant during the siege of Riverrun, where the Frey forces are commanded by Walder Frey's grandson and heir, Ryman Frey.
+Stoneheart's informant, Tom, is a musician hired by Ryman himself.
+Tom jokes that he will make a song called "Talking to the Fish" about Lord Emmon Frey's speech to the people of Riverrun.

-Inside a tent where Ryman entertains his whore, Ser Jaime Lannister notices Ryman is in possession of Robb's bronze crown.
-When dismissing him for disobeying orders, Jaime instructs that the crown remain behind, and Tom gives an alibi for staying behind.
-Off-page, Tom then returns Robb's crown to Lady Stoneheart.
-Jaime receives news that Ryman and all those accompanying him were hanged by the Brotherhood without Banners.
+Inside a tent, Ryman entertains his prostitute, and Ser Jaime Lannister notices Ryman has Robb's bronze crown.
+Jaime orders the crown to stay behind after dismissing Ryman for disobedience, and Tom provides an alibi for remaining.
+Off-page, Tom returns the crown to Lady Stoneheart.
+Jaime learns that the Brotherhood hanged Ryman and his companions Without Banners.

 Stoneheart and the Brotherhood come across a small party led by Brienne, who informs Stoneheart that she is searching for Sansa at Jaime Lannister's request.
-Brienne notices Stoneheart has retrieved her son's bronze crown, and when inspecting it, Lady Stoneheart sheds a tear under her hood.
+Brienne notices that Stoneheart has retrieved her son's bronze crown and, upon inspecting it, sheds a tear beneath her hood.
 Brienne is named a traitor by Stoneheart because she carries Oathkeeper, a Lannister sword that was forged from Ned Stark's Valyrian steel blade, Ice.
-Brienne swears that she is still faithful, but Stoneheart insists she must prove it by killing Jaime, whom she believes played a role in the Red Wedding (since Roose Bolton's final words to Robb were "Jaime Lannister sends his regards.").
+Brienne swears that she is still faithful, but Stoneheart insists she must prove it by killing Jaime, whom she believes played a role in the Red Wedding (since Roose Bolton's final words to Robb were "Jaime Lannister sends his regards").
 Stoneheart gives her the ultimatum: sword or noose.
 Brienne refuses, even when threatened with a hanging.
-Just before Brienne is to be hanged, she sees the young squire child Podrick Payne choking, along with Hyle Hill, and "shout[s] out a word" to intervene.
+Just before Brienne is to be hanged, she sees the young squire-child Podrick Payne choking, along with Hyle Hill, and "shout[s] out a word" to intervene.

 A Dance with Dragons

 Stoneheart is revealed to have spared Brienne, with the word shouted by Brienne evidently being "sword".
 Brienne locates Jaime at a camp in Pennytree during the siege of Raventree, claiming she has found Sansa with Sandor Clegane, who are both a day's ride away.
-The maid of Tarth warns Jaime that if he does not come alone, Catelyn's daughter will die.
+The Maid of Tarth warns Jaime that if he does not come alone, Catelyn's daughter will die.
 Jaime agrees and leaves.
 Later, Jaime is reported to have disappeared for weeks, a sign he has been successfully lured into Stoneheart's trap.

 The World of Ice and Fire

-The book states Tom O'Sevens informed the brotherhood of Jaime's dismissal of Ryman, allowing the outlaws to ambush and hang Ryman near Fairmarket.
-However, in Brienne's point-of-view in the fourth book, Tom states "our lady" (Stoneheart) had already gone to Fairmarket, because she "never sleeps".
+The book states Tom O'Sevens informed the Brotherhood of Jaime's dismissal of Ryman, allowing the outlaws to ambush and hang Ryman near Fairmarket.
+However, from Brienne's point of view in the fourth book, Tom states that "our lady" (Stoneheart) had already gone to Fairmarket because she "never sleeps".
 This suggests Lady Stoneheart killed Ryman herself, and now sources differ (as The World of Ice and Fire is also written from an in-world maester).